LerdXpress/SmartHouse-Blocklist/README.md

 The SmartHouse-Blocklist is meticulously curated and continuously reviewed to ensure robust compatibility and protection for:

 - 100+ leading smart home brands across all major categories: TVs, appliances, cameras, lighting, voice assistants, locks, sensors, hubs, and more.
-- Compatibility with the top 1000 smart home products—covering the latest connected gadgets and emerging device trends.
+- Compatibility with the top 1000 smart home products.covering the latest connected gadgets and emerging device trends.
 - Full support for global leaders such as Amazon, Google, Apple, Samsung, LG, Sony, Roku, Ecobee, Bosch, Whirlpool, Philips Hue, Wyze, and more.
 - Every major device category and vendor receives its own section, making expansion easy and keeping you protected as you add new tech.
-- **Future-proof:** If you buy a top-ranked device, odds are it's already covered—or ready to be, with just a single domain added.
+- **Future-proof:** If you buy a top-ranked device, odds are it's already covered.or ready to be, with just a single domain added.

 Your peace of mind:
 Whether your home is filled with classic top brands or the latest smart gadgets, SmartHouse-Blocklist is designed to protect your privacy now and for years to come.